RaeOfChey/autobuilder/README.md

 You will be prompted with options to create a new vehicle or select an existing one, and to choose between a car, truck, or motorbike.

-Creating a Car
-The following prompts will appear when creating a car:
+The following prompts will appear when creating a vehicle:
 - Enter Color
 - Enter Make
 - Enter Model
 - Enter Year
 - Enter Weight
 - Enter Top Speed

-Creating a Truck
-When creating a truck, these prompts will appear:
-- Enter Color
+- Enter Front Wheel Diameter (Truck and Motorbike only)
-- Enter Make
+- Enter Front Wheel Brand (Truck and Motorbike only)
-- Enter Model
+- Enter Rear Wheel Diameter (Truck and Motorbike only)
-- Enter Year
+- Enter Rear Wheel Brand (Truck and Motorbike only)
+- Once you create a vehicle, you will also be prompted with options to select an existing one and perform an action.

+The following prompts will appear when selecting an existing vehicle:
+- Start Vehicle
+- Accelerate 5 MPH
+- Decelerate 5 MPH
+- Stop  Vehicle
 - Enter Weight
-- Enter Top Speed
-- Enter Towing Capacity
-- Enter Front Wheel Diameter
-- Enter Front Wheel Brand
-- Enter Rear Wheel Diameter
-- Enter Rear Wheel Brand

-Creating a Motorbike
-For a motorbike, these prompts will appear:
-- Enter Color
-- Enter Make
-- Enter Model
-- Enter Year
+- Turn Right
-- Enter Weight
+- Turn Left
-- Enter Top Speed
+- Reverse
+- Tow a vehicle (Can only be performed by a truck, another vehicle besides the truck has to have been created)
+- Perform a wheelie (Can only be performed by a Motorbike)

 ## Walkthrough
 A complete walkthrough video demonstrating the application, its functionality, and the process of invoking it from the command line can be found at the following link: https://drive.google.com/file/d/1wdm8wk-2tciOHbFXs0gKDYecDItVK1fy/view?usp=sharing